BigStepIdiomas/bigstepidiomas.github.io/pages-field-sre-faq.md

 ## How To
 ### Set up a new user on a machine:
-- To set up a new user with sudo and Docker access, follow the commands below.
-Replace <user> with your desired username.
+- For an effortless setup of a new user with sudo and Docker access, simply follow these straightforward commands.
+Just replace <user> with your preferred username.

 ```bash
 sudo adduser <user>              # Create the new user